mwarning/trigger/README.md

 The status of the door is determined if the https query or ssh command returns the strings `LOCKED` (door closed), `UNLOCKED` (door open) or some other output (unknown door state).
 The return message is displayed in the App for a short period.

-## Status

-- HTTPS/SSH calls work.
-- Sending the ssh public key as a registration mechanism is missing.
-- The ssh key pair and certificate cannot be explicitly removed right now (but replaced).

 ## Build from Sources

 On Linux based systems: